Why Èze deserves the detour for a palace stay

 Strengths: two pools, Valmont spa, central village location, room categories for all budgets.

-Starred tables and gourmet addresses
+Starred tables and gastronomic addresses

 | Restaurant | Chef | Distinction | Speciality | Budget |